batect/batect/CONTRIBUTING.md

 # Contribution Guide

-Welcome and thanks for your interest in helping improve batect!
+Welcome and thanks for your interest in helping improve Batect!

 This guide is a work in progress.
 If there is some information that you'd like to see below, please [submit an issue](https://github.com/batect/batect/issues/new).